John Stamos Splits Pants During Beach Boys Concert, Blames Nick Jonas On Twitter

 Stamos and Jonas have been one-upping each other on Instagram for the past few weeks to see who is the bigger fan.
 It began with a photo of Stamos wearing a Jonas Brothers T-shirt in February, and has since escalated to a Nick Jonas pillow, a John Stamos comforter, and even a Nick Jonas tattoo that may or may not have been real.

-The Beach Boys and Stamos will perform together again (hopefully sans pants problems) on March 23 in Amarillo, Texas at the Amarillo Civic Center Complex Auditorium.
+The Beach Boys and Stamos will perform together again (hopefully sans pants problems) on March 23 in Amarillo, Texas, at the Amarillo Civic Center Complex Auditorium.